 On the lowest mean bar of MDA level is the control group (-) (healthy mice).
-Whereas the closest bar of MDA level to the control group (-) which is $(166 \pm 21a \text{ nmol} / \text{mL})$ the mean bar of group P3 $(195 \pm 13f \text{ nmol} / \text{mL})$.
+Whereas the closest bar of MDA level to the control group (-) which is $(166 \pm 21a)$ nmol / mL) the mean bar of group P3 (195 \pm 13f nmol / mL).
 So the zinc dose of 200mg / kg / day is considered as the most optimum dose in reducing MDA levels in tuberculosis male Wistar rats.

 Table 3.
-Mean number of Mycobacterium tuberculosis among groups
+Mean number of Mycobacterium tuberculosis among

+groups

-Kelompok pengamatan Rerata \pm SD
+Kelompok pengamatan Rerata ± SD

 Control (-) 0

 Control (+) (bakteri) 83.2±4.66

 Control (+) (bakteri+INH) 0

 P1 0

 P2 0

 P3 0

 Table 3 shows that in male Wistar rats with tuberculosis a number of Mycobacterium tuberculosis were found with an average \pm standard deviation of 83.2 \pm 4.66.
 Whereas in the positive control group K2, a number of Mycobacterium tuberculosis was not found.
 It is suspected that the administration of INH treatment dose of 6mg / day + Rifampicin 10mg / day can suppress the growth of Mycobacterium tuberculosis in male Wistar tuberculosis rats.
 Likewise in the P1 group, P2 group, and P3 group there were no Mycobacterium tuberculosis found.
-It is suspected that the administration of a combination of 6 mg / day INH treatment + 10 mg / day Rifampicin + zinc dose 50 mg / kg / day, 100 mg / kg / day dose, and 200 mg / kg / day dose can suppress Mycobacterium tuberculosis growth in male wistar rats tuberculosis .
-So the dose of zinc supplementation that can reduce the number of bacteria is a dose of 50 mg / kg / day, a dose of 100 mg / kg / day, and a dose of 200 mg / kg / day.
+It is suspected that the administration of a combination of 6 mg / d14 INH treatment + 10 mg / day Rifampicin + zinc dose 50 mg / kg / day, 100 mg / kg / day dose, and 200 mg / kg / day dose can suppress Mycobacterium tuberculosis growth in male wistar rats tuberculosis.
+So the dose of zinc supplemer 32 on that can reduce the number of bacteria is a dose of 50 mg / kg / day, a dose of 100 mg / kg / day, and a dose of 200 mg / kg / day.
 In other words, all these doses are able to suppress the growth of Mycobacterium tuberculosis in male tuberculosis wistar rats.
-So the twelfth subhypothesis is proven, that is suspected to be found the optimum dose of zinc supplementation able to reduce the number of Mycobacterium tuberculosis in male Wistar tuberculosis rats.
+So the twelfth suboptimum dose of zinc supplementation able to reduce the number of Mycobacterium tuberculosis in male Wistar tuberculosis rats.